-Note: If you select the Static or Random type when creating a machine catalog, set 'VDI_MODE=Y'.
+Leave the 'dns' variable unspecified.
+If you select the Static or Random type when creating a machine catalog, set 'VDI_MODE=Y'. - h) Run '/opt/Citrix/VDA/sbin/deploymcs.sh'. - i) In Azure, stop (or deallocate) the VM.

-- g) Run '/opt/Citrix/VDA/sbin/deplomcs.sh'.

-h) In Azure, stop (or deallocate) the VM.
 Click Disk Export to generate a SAS URL for the Virtual Hard Disk (VHD) file that you can use as a master image to create other VMs.